20 Incredible Benefits of Parsnips

 May Boost Brain Health

-Potassium and folate in parsnips might help fight depression, anxiety, and other mental issues.
+Potassium and folate in parsnips might help fight anxiety, and other mental issues.
 They also can prove to be useful to augment your focus and alertness, thus, making a positive impact on overall neurological health.

 Might Prevent Respiratory Illnesses